-Due to the fact that the scientists don’t understand the cause, there is no medical treatment to prevent or treat skin tags.
-This is also due to the fact that they are generally considered to be harmless.
+Since scientists don’t understand the cause, there is no medical treatment to prevent or treat skin tags.
+This is also because they are generally considered to be harmless.
 There are however some steps that you can take to reduce the risk of developing tags in the future.

 1. Diet And Exercise

-Most people only think about the face when they it comes to exfoliating or scrubbing the skin.
-The whole body can however do with a good exfoliation every now and again.
-Use a loofah or a rough sponge with a small amount of soap or shower gel to scrub your entire body paying special attention to the spots where skin tags are most likely to sprout.
+Most people only think about the face when it comes to exfoliating or scrubbing the skin.
+The whole body can, however, do with a good exfoliation now and again.
+Use a loofah or a rough sponge with a small amount of soap or shower gel to scrub your entire body.
+You should pay special attention to the spots where skin tags are most likely to sprout.
 This should be done about once a week.
 Don’t forget to moisturize well after scrubbing your skin.